African Church (1855)

-This small historic house of worship, called the African Church, holds tremendous significance for the local African-American community of St. Charles.
-It was built c.1855 by slaves and was the first church building of the St. John African Methodist Episcopal Church; the congregation is now located in a larger structure nearby on Washington Street.
-The original building, therefore, is as an important religious, social, and education symbol for the African-American community.
+This small historic house of worship, named the African Church by its founders, holds tremendous significance for the local African-American community of St. Charles.
+The sanctuary was built c.1855 by enslaved persons and was the first church building of the St. John African Methodist Episcopal Church, a congregation now located in a larger structure nearby on Washington Street.
+The original building is an important religious, social, and educational symbol for the African-American community.
 It is also a well-preserved example of antebellum (pre-Civil War) vernacular architecture.
 For these reasons, the church was added to the National Register of Historic Places in 1980.
-It is not apparent what it is used for today.

 Backstory and Context

 A few months after the Civil War ended, a group of five black trustees assumed ownership.
 Within a few years, however, the building became too small for the growing congregation and a new building was erected in 1872.
 The original church was sold to the Union Benevolent Society of St. Charles in 1874 which used it until 1943.
-A few years later, a local couple bought the building and converted into a home.
-It was then rented out beginning in 1975.
-More recent information about the old church is not readily available.
+A few years later, a local couple bought the building and converted it into a home.
+It was then rented out beginning in 1975 and later restored to its current use as a historic site.

 Photo: Wikimedia Commons https://commons.wikimedia.org/wiki/Category:A.M.E._Church_of_St._Charles#/media/File:African_American_Church.jpg